Caltrans crews set to continue work on projects in the region

-Caltrans crews are scheduled to work on a number of projects in the region this coming week.
+Crews are scheduled to work on a number of Caltrans projects in the region this coming week.

 Yuba County